-Our most important quality improvement project in 2019 was preparing for acquiring an international quality system compliant with the criteria of Joint Commission International (JCI).
+Our most important quality improvement project in 2020 was preparing for introducing an international quality system compliant with the criteria of Joint Commission International (JCI).

 Having an international quality system improves the quality of an organization not just through quality criteria but also with metrics and auditing.
-We have set up multidiscipline working groups for reviewing the JCI quality criteria and have devised a set of indicators to measure the eight dimensions of quality.
+We have set up multidiscipline working groups for reviewing the JCI quality criteria and have devised the HUS set of indicators to measure the eight dimensions of quality.
 The basic concept with quality indicators is that there should be as few indicators as possible, they should be monitored frequently, and above all action should be taken to improve the metrics.
-There is a monitoring method associated with JCI auditing, known as Tracer methodology, which we will be using for self-monitoring of quality.
-Instructors from the JCI organization trained 37 employees in the use of the methodology on the Meilahti campus.
-They are now able to conduct evaluation rounds in units and work with unit personnel to find ways to improve quality.
-These evaluation rounds are good practice for the actual quality audits.
+JCI auditing involves a quality monitoring method, Trace Rounds.
+The purpose of Tracer Rounds is to work with employees in a unit to find ways to improve quality.
+Due to the coronavirus situation, we suspended Tracer Rounds at times in 2020.

 The quality system selected for HUS is patient-oriented and guides us to listen more closely to patients.